Patient Safety and Quality

 Westside Private Hospital gathers important data across all aspects of our hospital to continuously improve the safety, effectiveness and quality of our services.
 We use clinical governance systems across all levels of our organisation to achieve, monitor and regularly review our safety and quality performance.

-Our entire workforce – nurses, clinicians, management, the board of Directors and support staff have accountability to patients at Westside Private Hospital and the broader community for ensuring our healthcare is safe, high quality and continuously improving.
+Our entire workforce have accountability to patients at Westside Private Hospital and the broader community for ensuring our healthcare is safe, high quality and continuously improving.
 That is our commitment.

 Westside Private Hospital partners with select consumers and patients as this has proven beneficial in the planning, design, delivery, measurement and evaluation of our hospital.
 We place great importance on these partnerships as they help to guarantee quality patient outcomes and safety standards, whilst also benefiting patients’ carers and families, our clinicians and more broadly the healthcare industry.
 These partnerships exist across the following three levels:

-1. The relationship between Westside Private’s clinician and patient at the point of care; a relationship founded on our values of respect, integrity, collaboration, innovation and compassion.
+1. The relationship between Westside Private’s clinician and patient at the point of care; a relationship founded on our values of respect and collaboration, commitment to excellence, patient focus and innovation.

 2. Patients, carers, families and consumers’ involvement in planning, implementing and evaluating change at the department level.

 3. Consumers or patients’ involvement in the governance, policy and planning of our healthcare service.
-Key areas focused on at this level include patient safety, facility design, quality improvement, patient or family education, professional development, ethics and research.
+Key areas of focus at this level include patient safety, facility design, quality improvement, patient or family education, professional development, ethics and research.
 Partnerships with the broader community may also occur at this level.

 Westside Private Hospital has robust systems in place to mitigate the risk of infection, foster good antimicrobial stewardship, and support appropriate, safe and sustainable use of infection prevention and control resources.